Tips for Writing in North American Colleges: Revision

 This handout is an introduction to the basics of academic writing conventions for students who are new to American colleges and universities.

-When writing for the academic audience in North America, one of the most important thing to keep in mind is clarity.
+When writing for the academic audience in North America, one of the most important things to keep in mind is clarity.
 Having a clearly stated argument that is maintained throughout the paper is the basis of much good academic writing.
-In order to achieve clarity, writers must many things, including but by no means limited to: vocabulary; unnecessary usage of pronouns and “it” subjects; paragraphs that do not have clear topic sentences; and lack of transition between paragraphs.
+In order to achieve clarity, writers must pay attention to many things, including but by no means limited to: vocabulary; unnecessary usage of pronouns and “it” subjects; paragraphs that do not have clear topic sentences; and lack of transition between paragraphs.
 Other common concerns for revision, such as improving the flow between paragraphs and revising excessively long sentences are also discussed.
 This resource focuses on elements of revision for the argumentative research paper, which is one of the more common genres in the North American academic content.
+When writing argumentative papers, writers make claims and support these claims with relevant evidence that would help their readers believe their claims.
 This resource provides an overview of the revision process in the form of a check list.

 Revising Front Matter and the Thesis